-In 2013, I stopped by a forgotten and overlooked three stamp mill in the backcountry of Owens Valley.
-Seems like even the locals don’t know it exists.
+In 2013, I stopped by a forgotten and overlooked three-stamp mill in the backcountry of Owens Valley.
+It seems like even the locals don’t know it exists.

 Another unique feature is the mortar design for the stamp mill.
 The mortar is the casing where the stamp comes down, pounding the ore to separate the gold from the waste.
 This one has side outlets to allow the discharge of the gold-bearing sands in any direction.
 It is quite unusual, and I don’t think I have seen this design before.

-Two of the three stamps on the old mill have disappeared over the years along with the rest of the equipment.
+Two of the three stamps on the old mill and the rest of the equipment have disappeared over the years.
 Still, I had a fun time exploring around this old site to see what I could find.